advsolutionpros/OpenAiFAQ/README.md

    https://beta.openai.com/playground

 ### Prompts and Roles
-You'll hear the term prompts when referring to ChatGPT, what this means is the technique of wording sentences and questions in a manner to get the best response or teasing a response from the AI model in ChatGPT.
+You'll hear the term prompts and prompt engineering when listening to others talking about ChatGPT or the GPT API.
+What this means is the technique of wording sentences and questions in a manner to get the best response or teasing a response from the AI model in ChatGPT.

-Roles
+#### Roles
 You will see in the links below that many prompts are started with the sentence "I want you to act like,,," what you are doing here is asking the AI model to work in the taxonomy of the level of knowledge a person in the selected role would have.
 This is important to get the model to specifically access a body of knowledge related to that role.
-We are learning here so we will continue to enhance this repo as we learn what works and what doesnt work in prompting.

 This is an example of a typical prompt